mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 ### 4 10

-Fuel 456 tons One Jump 4 Four weeks of opera- tion
+Fuel 456 tons One Jump 4 Four weeks of opera-tion

 ### 456